sopra-fs24-group-36/server/README.md

 `./gradlew build --continuous -xtest`

 ### Dependencies
 Please ensure both client and server are running for the application to work.
-Also note that the persistant server...

-### Releases
-???
+Note that a Google Cloud account must be set up for the persistant server to work.
+Please create an account [here](https://cloud.google.com/sql/docs/postgres) and then add your credentials to the [application properties](https://github.com/sopra-fs24-group-36/server/blob/main/src/main/resources/application.properties) file as *spring.datasource.username* and *spring.datasource.password*.

 ## 🥦 Roadmap
 - *AI extension*: add an AI feature which allows recipe images to optionally be created by AI
 - *Recipe Filter*: allow recipes to be filtered by rating in the group cookbooks.
+- *Group Chat*: create a group chat feature for the group cookbooks.

 ## 🥦 Authors
 - [Marko Cerkez](https://github.com/markocerkez) - server